leonp/thisdaysportion/_posts/2021-03-27-cms-component-ui.md

 {% include figure.html url="wp-cover-editor.jpg" alt="Screenshot of the WordPress cover block editor." caption="WordPress doesn’t use traditional form fields.
 Instead, it attempts to give the editor an idea of what the block will look like on the website." %}

-This would _appear_ to be a good idea – tying the editing process to its output saves an element of guesswork and flipping between rendered page and the CMS.
+This would _appear_ to be a good idea – tying the editing process to its output saves editors from flipping between the rendered page and the CMS.
 But having set up several users on WordPress, and trained a couple of editors in Statamic, I think it poses a few problems.

 Firstly, filling in and amending traditional forms is a familiar, predictable process.
 You enter some text, select an element from a dropdown or complete a file upload dialogue.
 If you want to the edit the text, you head back to the relevant field and just fill it in again.

-In WordPress, this process varies according to the block you’re editing, and can involve experimentation and guesswork.
+In WordPress, this process varies according to the block you’re editing, and can take some figuring out.
 For the cover editor it’s _fairly_ clear, but involves an element of discovery – you click on the image, which reveals a toolbar with a ‘Replace’ option:

 {% include figure.html url="edit-wp-cover.jpg" alt="Screenshot of the WordPress cover block editor." caption="You have to click on the picture to reveal the toolbar." %}